 The Master of Science (Applied) Physical Therapy at McGill has completed the accreditation review process administered by Physiotherapy Education Accreditation Canada (PEAC).
 PEAC is an incorporated body under the Canada Not-for-profit Corporations Act and operates as the accrediting agency for physiotherapy education programs in Canada.

-The status of ‘Accreditation - Fully Compliant’ was granted to the program on March 25, 2012 for the period until May 1, 2016.
-A description of Accreditation Status – Fully Compliant follows:
+The status of ‘Accreditation - Partially Compliant’ was granted to the program on April 30, 2016 for the period until April 30, 2022.
+A description of Accreditation Status – Partially Compliant follows:

-· A program is in compliance with 100% of the accreditation criteria within the Accreditation Standards,
+- A program is in compliance with 80-100% of the accreditation criteria in at least four standards and 50-79% of the criteria in no more than two standards.

-· Progress towards improving issues and weaknesses must be reported in regular Progress Reports to PEAC.
-If progress is not made, the program’s accreditation status could be changed to partially compliant or probationary.
+- If progress is not made, the program’s accreditation status could be changed to probationary.

 More details regarding the definitions of the levels of accreditation are available here or at: